Bachelor of Science in Social Work

 The BSSW Admissions Committee is comprised of four full-time and/or adjunct undergraduate social work faculty.
 Committee members consider the total profile of a prospective student.
 They review the following materials to inform their decisions:

 - Application form

 - Signed agreement to abide by the NASW Code of Ethics and the School of Social Work Code of Conduct.

-- Two recommendation forms completed by work or volunteer experience supervisors and/or faculty outside of the School of Social Work (these must be received in the School of Social Work prior to action by the BSSW Admission Committee).
+- Two recommendation forms completed by supervisors of volunteer experience or work, and/or faculty outside of School of Social Work.
+(These must be received by the School of Social Work prior to action by the BSSW Admission Committee.)

 - A brief essay discussing the applicant’s reasons for choosing a social work major.

 - An interview with a member of the BSSW Admissions Committee.